async-profiler/async-profiler/README.md

 * `--alloc N` - allocation profiling interval in bytes or in other units, if N is followed by `k` (kilobytes), `m` (megabytes), or `g` (gigabytes).

+* `--live` - retain allocation samples with live objects only (object that have not been collected by the end of profiling session).
+  Useful for finding Java heap memory leaks.

 * `--lock N` - lock profiling threshold in nanoseconds (or other units).
   In lock profiling mode, record contended locks that the JVM has waited for longer than the specified duration.